 One way to alleviate the panic that can come from data loss is to use one of the many online computer backup tools available to businesses of all sizes.

-And I’m not talking about the in-house backup or storage which will also be wiped out by the power of natural disaster.
+And I’m not talking about the in-house backup or storage which will also be wiped out by the power of natural disasters.

-Some call it as Disaster Recovery (DR) plan.
+Some call it a Disaster Recovery (DR) plan.
 Whatever the terms are, we just want to minimize our losses in time and effort.